fedch/PythonFlask/README.md

 # My awesome REST API

 A simple simulation of an online store.
-The app allows to stores items in database, retrieve them and change the price.
+The app allows to store items in database, retrieve them and change the price.

 ## Installation
 ```